proksee-project/proksee-cmd/docs/assemble.md

 All output will be written to the specified output directory or, if unspecified, the current directory.
 The output directory will contain the following files:

-- assembly_statistics.csv: an overview of the assemblies produced during pipeline
+- assembly_statistics.csv: assembly statistics for the assemblies produced during pipeline
 - contigs.fasta: the final contigs generated from the expert assembly
 - fwd_filtered.fastq: the forward filtered reads
 - rev_filtered.fastq: the reverse filtered reads (if they exist)